srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to replace the `{YOUR-ID}` placeholder for the `-n` parameter with the name of your Azure IoT Hub.

     The `az iot hub monitor-events` command enables you to monitor device telemetry & messages sent to an Azure IoT Hub.
+This will verify that events from the simulated device, being sent to the IoT Edge Gateway, are being received by the Azure IoT Hub.

 1. With everything working correctly, the output from the `az iot hub monitor-events` command will look similar to the following: